 Kidney disease is relatively common in dogs, especially in old age.
 The function of the kidney is to eliminate waste substances and toxins from the body.
 Animals, like people, generate toxins throughout the day and then expel them through their urine.
 When a dog suffers renal failure, the kidneys fail to carry out this function properly.

 Here you can find a general guide on what to feed dogs with kidney failure.
 However, today, we take this one step further with an explanation of how to create a homemade diet for dogs with kidney failure.
-Keep reading this new AnimalWised article to discover homemade recipes suite to your dog's condition.
+Keep reading this new AnimalWised article to discover homemade recipes suited to your dog's condition.

 1. First visit your vet